bartmichu/zfs-scenarios/replication-ssh-pull-syncoid/README.md

 - The initial replication must be performed to a non-existent dataset, for example `backuppool/replicated-pull/server1/encrypted/<pool-name>` (`<pool-name>` will be created automatically during the first replication).

 - Local replication can be used to preseed the backup (for example [USB Replication](../replication-usb-syncoid)).

+- Because of a long-standing Syncoid bug, using `--no-sync-snap` with `--no-rollback` doesn’t work reliably with ZFS bookmarks.
+That’s why I’m opting to use ZFS holds for now.

 - Please visit the [Sanoid wiki](https://github.com/jimsalterjrs/sanoid/wiki) for explanations of all Syncoid options and Sanoid configuration.